Growth Hormone, Stimulation and Suppression Tests

 Patient Preparation

 The patient should fast and avoid strenuous exercise for 12 hr before specimen collection for stimulation and suppression studies.
 Some medications may adversely interact with the inducer used for the test, e.g., amphetamine, dextroamphetamine, and methylphenidate interact with clonidine.
-The requesting HCP should be aware of any potential interacting medications used in the studies and advise restrictions by medical direction.
+The requesting health-care provider (HCP) should be aware of any potential interacting medications used in the studies and advise restrictions by medical direction.
 Protocols may vary depending on the type of induction used.

 Normal Findings